ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 Plus, even when she's not explicitly trying to seduce him, she feeds Vimes bacon, fried potatoes, eggs, cake and bread pudding.
 Does Vimes get to eat these things often? ("Vimes thought about the meals at his lodgings.
 Somehow the meat was always gray, with mysterious tubes in it."[^raise])

-[^raise]: Admittedly the watchmen get a raise at the end of that book, so he might not still be eating mysterious tubes now that he's earning $38/month.
-The amount of his raise is unclear: in *Guards!
-Guards* he's said to earn $9/month above the others' $30/month, but now in *Men at Arms* he earns $38/month.
-Let's say these are different currencies, and guess that in *Guards!
-Guards!* he was earning about $30/month in *Men at Arms* dollars, so he's been given a 25% raise.
-That's hefty!
-He indeed might not be eating mysterious tubes any more.
+[^raise]: Admittedly the watchmen get a raise at the end of that book, so he might not still be eating mysterious tubes now that he's earning \\$38/month.
+The amount of his raise is unclear - in *Guards!
+Guards* he's said to earn \\$9/month above the others' \\$30/month, but now in *Men at Arms* he earns \\$38/month - but maybe he's eating better now?
+Not so much better though: "Hitherto Sam Vimes' idea of a good meal was liver without tubes.
+Haute cuisine had been bits of cheese on sticks stuck into half a grapefruit."

 This is not a person who lives on less money than Sam Vimes, and it's hard to believe Sam Vimes - a policeman, someone for whom "noticing things" is part of the job description, who is engaged to this woman - is ignorant of the fact.